specsolutions/specsync-plugins/README.md

 * [SpecSync.Plugin.ExcelTestResults](excel-test-results-plugin): This plugin can be used to provide test results for Ghekin scenarios from an Excel file.
 This might be useful when manual test executions have to be recorded.
+* [SpecSync.Plugin.ExcelTestSource](excel-test-source-plugin): This plugin can be used to synchronize a local test cases from Excel file using the format that Azure DevOps uses when you export Test Cases to CSV.